 At the cost of a very cheap computer you get a 4 bay unit (pictured above) with all the safety, collaboration and sharing features one could need.
 It handles syncing to remote units and even backing up cheaply on Amazon Glacier.

 So I put it to the test.

 I recently moved houses and I have a big photo collection sharded between drives and backing up to Amazon Glacier.
-Also I wouldn't mind a media server and a replacemen to my personal 20GB dropbox.
+Also I wouldn’t mind a media server and a replacement to my personal 20GB Dropbox.

 I decided to go for a single drive unit cause this is an experiment and it costed less than 200€ with a drive.

-I am astouned by the performance of this cheap thing that I can use from anywhere in the world using Sinology’s relay service.
-With few clients a cheap device performs faster than any Dropbox app.
+I am astounded by the performance of this cheap thing that I can use from anywhere in the world using Sinology’s relay service or Tailscale.
+With few clients and not many tasks a cheap device performs faster than any Dropbox app.

 More expensive models run on x86 hardware Support Docker and VMs.
 The VMs can be windows flavored which is good as we could retire the accounting software server and use this instead.